 - When vegetables are done, add the drained beans, vegetable broth, tomato sauce, salt, and fresh ground black pepper to the slow cooker (along with the Parmesan rinds if you have some) and cook on high for 3-4 hours (or on low for 6-8 hours.)

-- Add the orzo (or other small pasta shape) and cook about 40 minutes more.
+- Add the orzo (or other small pasta shape, or brown rice for gluten-free) and cook about 40 minutes more.

 - Remove Parmesan rinds and stir in the balsamic vinegar.